Aliases for M6PR Gene

 GeneCards Summary for M6PR Gene

-M6PR (Mannose-6-Phosphate Receptor (Cation Dependent)) is a Protein Coding gene.
-Diseases associated with M6PR include mucopolysaccharidosis vii.
-Among its related pathways are Lysosome and Clathrin derived vesicle budding.
-GO annotations related to this gene include transmembrane signaling receptor activity and mannose transmembrane transporter activity.
+M6PR (Mannose-6-Phosphate Receptor, Cation Dependent) is a Protein Coding gene.
+Diseases associated with M6PR include Mucopolysaccharidosis, Type Vii and Aspartylglucosaminuria.
+Among its related pathways are Clathrin derived vesicle budding and Phagosome.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and mannose transmembrane transporter activity.